UAAP Season 84

-Season 84 tidbits
+Overview

 UAAP Season 84 started with the men's basketball tournament on March 26, 2022, and was held in a full "bubble" set-up during the first four playing dates of the first round, meaning no fans were allowed inside the playing venue.
 However, on April 5.
 2022, which was the fifth playing date of the basketball tournament, the UAAP opened its doors to fans at the Mall of Asia Arena.
 Ticket selling started on April 2, 2022.

 Team staff and players were kept in their bubble setups, which necessitated closing off the patron and ringside areas to fans.
 Only lower box, upper box, and general admission tickets were offered to the public, and students were given discounts for the latter two sections.
 The league required all players to be fully vaccinated to be able to play.
 Booster shots were not required.
 Two shots were sufficient to meet the fully vaccinated requirement.
 Basic health and safety protocols were enforced in the venue, such as mask-wearing and social distancing.
 Fans were also not allowed to eat inside the event bowl, instead, the concourses outside were designated as eating areas.

 The women's indoor volleyball tournament kicked off on May 5, 2022, and ran concurrently with other sports like beach volleyball, 3×3 basketball, taekwondo poomsae, and chess.